chilli-axe/mpc-autofill/README.md

 ### Q&A: Common Problems

+_Docker-compose fails with "docker.errors.DockerException: Error while fetching server API version: (2, 'CreateFile', 'The system cannot find the file specified.')"!_ Your docker daemon isn't running.
+Just start Docker Desktop, wait for a couple of seconds, and try again.

-_Docker-compose fails with "/bin/sh: 1: ./docker/django/check_client_secrets.sh: not found"!_ This error appears on Windows when using git to check out the repository.
-(For some reason, `COPY . /MPCAutofill` does not copy any files.)
-As a workaround, download the repostitory as zip file instead.
+_Docker-compose fails with "/bin/sh: 1: ./docker/django/check_client_secrets.sh: not found"!_ This error appears when you are using git to check out the repository on Windows.
+(For some reason, `COPY . /MPCAutofill` does not copy any files to the image.)
+As a workaround, just download the repostitory as zip file instead.

 _The website just gives me "502 Bad Gateway"!_ The Django instance isn't ready yet, probably still scanning cards.
 Have a look at the docker output.
 Use `docker-compose logs django` if you started them detached.